 From time to time, Common Ground also changes with the seasons and switches its decoration accordingly.

 How to get here: Make your way out of exit 6 of Konkuk University Station of Line 2 and 7 and walk straight about 150m.

 If you are looking for designer clothes or open studios, you can definitely make your way down to Garosu-gil.
-Not only does it gives off a bohemian vibe, it also makes people want to enjoy the chic and relaxing atmosphere along the street.
+Not only does it give off a bohemian vibe, it also makes people want to enjoy the chic and relaxing atmosphere along the street.
 (Psst, there are Instagram-worthy spots here too!)